solid-contrib/information/decision-making-processes.md

 ## Appoinment
 Anyone can apply to the Solid Panel as long as they fulfill the criteria above.
 The Solid Leader appoints candidates to roles.

-# Election Process for Decisions other than Appointing Individuals to Roles
+# Decision Making Process
+Decisions other than appointing individuals to roles, such as those listed below, are made in the following way.
 * Changes to the Solid specification
 * Changes to the [Solid roadmap](https://github.com/solid/information/blob/master/solid-roadmap.md)
 * Changes to the Solid Test Suite
 * Starting or changing the aim or project manager of a [Solid Project](https://github.com/orgs/solid/projects) i.e. a GitHub project in the Solid Github account

 ## Step 1.
 Making a Suggestion
 Anyone can suggest a change by getting a GitHub account and submitting a pull request or issues to the relevant repository on the Solid GitHub account.